sachinoliver/blog/_posts/2021-08-08-Stack-Based-Buffer-Overflow.md

 A Web application exploit uses a vulnerability in such software.
 Such vulnerabilities can, for example, allow a command injection on the application itself or the underlying database.

+## CPU Architecture

+The architecture of the Von-Neumann was developed by the Hungarian mathematician John von Neumann, and it consists of four functional units:

+    Memory
+    Control Unit
+    Arithmetical Logical Unit
+    Input/Output Unit

+In the Von-Neumann architecture, the most important units, the Arithmetical Logical Unit (ALU) and Control Unit (CU), are combined in the actual Central Processing Unit (CPU).
+The CPU is responsible for executing the instructions and for flow control.
+The instructions are executed one after the other, step by step.
+The commands and data are fetched from memory by the CU.
+The connection between processor, memory, and input/output unit is called a bus system, which is not mentioned in the original Von-Neumann architecture but plays an essential role in practice.
+In the Von-Neumann architecture, all instructions and data are transferred via the bus system.